Maybe Accepting Guests

 Both me and Mikko like to discuss, and we share an interest in politics, science, social justice, environmental questions and sustainable living.
 I have a professional interest in education and I'm fascinated to hear life stories and to learn anything new.

 We enjoy meeting people, cooking, playing board games, orienteering, hiking and watching movies.
 I'm also interested in culture and events.
 We own a small community garden cottage where we regularly visit to relax and take care of the apple trees and berry bushes.

 We try to live ecologically.
 Recycling and sharing are a natural part of our life.
 We cook mostly vegan or vegetarian food, but our guests can bring any food in the house.
 We prefer to bike and use public transportation and use shared and rental cars if needed.

 Our intention is to meet people with various backgrounds, beliefs, values and opinions, so you're definitely welcome to visit us and see how we live even if our profiles don't match.
 There is always a special place in our hearts for like-minded travellers, though, so if you're in town and feel like you'd belong here, send a message.

 - community living

 Music, Movies, and Books

 We watch online movies and TV series occasionally.
 Animations, documentaries, drama and sci-fi appeal to both of us.
 Mikko enjoys action and fantasy genres, too.
-We often run into interesting TEDTalks about science, technology and global issues, but also relax by watching completely nonsense series and video clips.
+But we also relax by watching completely nonsense series and video clips.